Trans Mountain pipeline: History

-Shift from single- to multiple products pipelines (1983-)
+Shift from single to multiple products pipelines

 In 1983, Trans Mountain began experiments to shift from single- to multiple-product pipelines to increase efficiency and to become more competitive.
-By 1985, TMPL regularly carried refined-products 820 km from Edmonton, Alberta to Kamloops, British Columbia.
+By 1985, TMPL regularly carried refined-products 820 km from Edmonton to Kamloops, British Columbia.
 This had extended to Vancouver by 1993.

-A 1993 report said that the TMPL was the "only major system in the world" at that time, transporting both crude oil and refined refined petroleum products" in a single pipeline.
+A 1993 report said that the TMPL was the "only major system in the world" at that time, transporting both crude oil and refined petroleum products" in a single pipeline.
 By 1998, TMPL made regular shipments to Vancouver of refined petroleum products "including jet fuel, gasoline (unleaded and premium unleaded), diesel (regular sulfur, low sulfur, and low temperature), methyl tertiary butyl ether (MTBE), and crude-oil (light sweet, light sour, and heavy)".